 The mission of the M.A. in Earth & Planetary Sciences program is to provide students with the scientific knowledge and technical skills to:

-(1) pursue careers in meteorology, astronomy, oceanography or geology either in the private sector or in government, or;
+(1) pursue careers in meteorology, astronomy, oceanography, geology and related areas either in the private sector or in government;

-(3) allow students to continue with additional studies leading to a Ph.D. in atmospheric science, astronomy, oceanography or geology.
+(3) allow students to continue with additional studies leading to a Ph.D. in atmospheric science, planetary physics, oceanography, geology or related areas.

 - Imparting an in-depth understanding of the factual and theoretical bases of the various disciplines in earth and planetary sciences;